 Oxygen-ozone being placed in socket.

-Bone graft placed in socket.
+PRF bone graft (click) placed in socket.

 Membrane in socket sutured over the bone graft.